Do you need life insurance as part of a divorce decree?

-If you remember nothing else about life insurance ownership, remember that the owner controls the life insurance policy.
+If you remember nothing else about life insurance ownership, remember that the owner has the life insurance policy rights to make changes.

 Why should that matter to you?

-Beneficiary Changes – the owner can add beneficiaries, remove them or change the percentage of death benefits to be received by each beneficiary.
+Beneficiary Changes – the owner can add beneficiaries, remove them, or change the percentage to be received.